Brooklyn SeltzerFest 2025

-Our one-of-a-kind celebration of all things seltzer was a sold-out event, with more than 600 tickets sold days in advance.
+Brooklyn Seltzer Museum's one-of-a-kind celebration of all things seltzer was a sold-out event, with more than 600 attendees.

 A major highlight of the festival was the highly anticipated National Egg Cream Invitational, sponsored by Fox’s U-bet.
-After last year's victory by Philadelphia's Franklin Fountain, the coveted Golden Siphon has returned to New York City, with The Brooklyn Farmacy of Carroll Gardens claiming the championship title!
+After the 2024 victory by Philadelphia's Franklin Fountain, the coveted Golden Siphon has returned to New York City, with The Brooklyn Farmacy of Carroll Gardens claiming the championship title!

-The winners of the competitions are as follows:
+The winners of the competitions were as follows:

 Egg Cream Invitational: